satkr22/Ticket_Booking_System/README.md

 # Ticket_Booking_System
-This is the Ticket_Booking_System developed by Satyam Kumar and his team as a college project of first year.
+This is the Ticket_Booking_System developed by Satyam Kumar as a college project in the first year.

 To compile the codes use the following command: